BRC

 People who fold a lot in poker are cowards

-Let’s all do a synchronized eye roll.
+Let's all do a synchronised eye roll.
 Folding is not a sign of poker cowardice.
 Far from it.
 Folding takes guts and courage and smarts.
-You fold not because you’re scared of the action, but because you’re confident in your game plan and in your playing abilities.
+You fold not because you're scared of the action, but because you're confident in your game plan and in your playing abilities.

 Folding leads to boring games

-Here’s another big fat NO WAY.
-We’d much rather be at a table where people fold hands they don’t want to play as opposed to limping in with halfway decent hands only to have to eventually fold anyway after an unsatisfactory flop.
-No, let’s fold when we know our hands aren’t likely to go anywhere and cut the proverbial crap.
-In lots of instances, folding actually speeds up the game play overall.
+Here's another big fat NO WAY to one of my most hated myths about folding.
+Personally, I'd much rather be at a table where people fold hands they don't want to play as opposed to limping in with halfway decent hands only to have to eventually fold anyway after an unsatisfactory flop.

 You can't win if you're always folding